 Genre: Non-fiction; Category: Sociology of Religion; Subject: Religious abuse

-Priests are taught that children are born soiled by St Augustine’s Original sin, while children learn priests are Godly.
+Priests are taught that children are born soiled by St Augustine’s sexual (original) sin, while children learn priests are Godly.
 Could Augustinian theology be a factor in some cases of clerical child abuse?
-The Crux of Sin attempts to answer this question with novel insights and scholarly brilliance.
+St Augustine’s Sin attempts to answer this question with novel insights and scholarly brilliance.

 St Augustine of Hippo (A.D.
 354 – 430), who laid down Western Christianity’s doctrine on Original sin, wrote in his Confessions of seeing ‘filth’ and ‘lust’ in infants.
 A clinical comparison with recorded dialogues of convicted paedophiles, reveals striking parallels.
 The author presents evidence that wayward clerics who take scripture literally are liable, wilfully or unconsciously, to consider children legitimate prey for abuse.
 Scrupulously probing the Sacraments of Baptism and Holy Orders, the author argues that Church drill and doctrine have a more influential role in clerical child abuse than has generally been recognised in mainstream social science.

 While interrogating Christian rites and rituals, the author draws attention to the current Education Acts, which compel all schoolchildren to undergo daily acts of worship.
 Further, the law demands that Acts of Worship should be ‘mainly Christian in character.’
-A majority of these children will renounce religion later in life, often handicapped by their brush with Christian theology, as The Crux of Sin evidences.
+A majority of these children will renounce religion later in life, often handicapped by their brush with Christian theology, as St Augustine’s Sin evidences.